pecheylauren02/mp5_posh_portables/README.md

 <details><summary>Add Product</summary>

-- The add product page is accessible via the Site Management Page [see below](#site-management).
+- The add product page is accessible via the Django Admin.
 This is restricted to site admins only.
 Admins can use this form to add a new product to the site and set all its information.
 - The form has built in validation to make sure that all required information is provided.
 - The category field is pre-populated by the categories listed in the database
 - The text fields (name & description) have maximum limits to avoid overly long information being added which could have a negative impact on the site design.